A Point Earned, is a Point Scored

-The current system of receiving 3 team points for a decision, 4 points for a major, 5 points for a tech, and 6 points for a fall is so bad, I can’t even begin to think of a word to describe the lunacy.
+The current system of receiving 3 team points for a decision, 4 points for a major, 5 points for a tech, and 6 points for a fall is so off point, I can’t even begin to think of a word to describe the lunacy.

 What we’ve been doing for decades is simply socialistic, and at the basis for our decline; take from the producer so you can reward those who don’t.
 And with this system, the producer always ends up . . . producing less.

 And, if I can mention the UFC for a moment?
-They are a little over 20 years old, and their company is worth several billion dollars.
+They are a little over 25 years old, and their organization is worth several billion dollars.
 It’s a mega sport.
 How’d that happen?
-Collegiate wrestling is 5 times older and we’re still begging for scraps?
-And the why is simple; wrestling is boring!
+Collegiate wrestling is the most important feeder system they have and we’re 5 times older, and we’re still begging for scraps?
+The why is simple; wrestling is boring and too complicated!
 In the UFC, fighters throw punches every 2.5 seconds.
 In wrestling, our athletes take shots every 2.5 minutes.

 Okay, enough.
-Here’s the fine print of a Point Earned is a Point Scored.
+Here are the fine points of a Point Earned is a Point Scored.

 If wrestler A wins by a score of 7-5.
 Wrestler A’s team receives 7 team points and wrestler B’s team receives 5 points.
 Reward the producer and the producer will produce more.

-Now for the fine print; forfeits are worth 15 team points because that’s the same number of points a person can receive for a tech fall in the current system.
+Forfeits are worth 15 team points.
+It’s simple, because that’s the same number of points a person can receive for a tech fall under the current system.
 So, when wrestler A receives a forfeit, wrestler A’s team receives 15 team points; the opposing team receives 0 points.

 For the five levels of disqualifications; Flagrant Misconduct, Unsportsmanlike Conduct, Unnecessary Roughness, Illegal Holds and Stalling: 15 team points are added to the winner’s bout score.
 If wrestler A is winning 5-4 at the time of wrestler B being disqualified, wrestler A’s team receives 20 points (15 + 5) and wrestler B’s team receives 4 team points.
 No one wants to see an athlete get disqualified, but if he does, there should be a large enough penalty that dissuades him from doing it again.